webdiscus/pug-plugin/README.md

 // The package 'material-icons' must be installed in packages.json.
 @use 'material-icons';

-// Resolve the font in the directory using the webpack alias.
+// Resolve the font in the directory using the Webpack alias.
 @font-face {
   font-family: 'Montserrat';
-  src: url('~Fonts/Montserrat/Montserrat-Regular.woff2'); // pug-plugin can resolve url ...
+  src: url('Fonts/Montserrat/Montserrat-Regular.woff2'); // pug-plugin can resolve url ...
 }